Is owning a classic Mustang or other vintage car for you?:

 When we receive a car, what do Classicamericancarsales do to it?:

 At classic American car sales we try to eliminate potential problems customers may have with good car preparation by ourselves.
 When a car comes to our shop we first yard drive it to see if it has any obvious faults.
 We then determine what the car needs (if anything) to improve the driving experience.
 We then take a good look at the outside, the inside and most importantly underneath.
 Damaged seat covers and carpet are repaired or replaced.
-Damaged chrome is swapped with new, poorly operating or missing parts are swapped out with good used originals or replaced with new.
-If the spare tyre is old or worn it is swapped for a new tyre, A jack is supplied.
+Damaged or missing chrome is swapped with new, poorly operating or missing parts are swapped out with good used originals or replaced with new.
+If the spare tyre is old or worn it is swapped for a new or good take off tyre, A jack is supplied.
 We check fluids and generally make sure all the systems of the car operate as they should.
 Of course an oil and filter change is mandatory.
 If the battery is not up to snuff we replace.
 Our most common replaced parts are, Windscreen washer system parts or whole.
 Front spring perches, rear leaf springs and shackles, brake components, battery, battery hold down and bolt, jack, and spare tyre, spare tyre hold down parts, carpets, mats, dash pads, gauge cluster surrounds, shifter bushings to firm up shifting….you get the idea.

 Please note that when noted in a for sale listing that a car is being “sold as it arrived” at a lower price than normal that means we are offering a wholesale price on the car and it will be delivered to you in the condition we received it in with no preparation on our part.
 OR as much preparation as you would like at an additional charge.